syamsulrozmey/webflow-project-calculator/docs/design-system.md

 2. **Hierarchy through contrast** — Use color intensity and size to guide the eye
 3. **Consistent rhythm** — Predictable spacing creates trust
 4. **Progressive disclosure** — Show complexity only when needed
+5. **Theme adaptability** — Use semantic tokens, not hardcoded colors

 ---